 - All voting machine keys and storage media are secured in a controlled access room.
 Staff maintains a detailed inventory control of these supplies.

-- Finally, on Election Night, our election results sticks are hand-carried by election judges to election headquarters.
+- On Election Night, our election results sticks are hand-carried by election judges to election headquarters.

-- We do not use modems to transmit results.
+- Modems are not installed in any piece of vote marking or tabulating equipment in use in Johnson County.
+We do not use modems to transmit results.

 Accountability of Election Setup, Operation and Tabulation